-The Damaris Film Blog discussion guides are suitable for everyone.
+This article first appeared on the Damaris Film Blog and is a discussion guide which is suitable for everyone.
 Damaris Film and Bible Blog articles are designed for people who are interested in thinking further about films, and about what the Bible has to say about the issues raised.
-Click here for more information.

 Cindy and Jim Green (Jennifer Garner and Joel Edgerton) are a happily married couple who can't wait to start a family, but can only dream about what their child might be like.
 When young Timothy (CJ Adams) miraculously appears on their doorstep one stormy night, Cindy and Jim – and their small town of Stanleyville – learn that sometimes the unexpected can bring some of life's greatest gifts.